doduythao/stock-alert/README.md

 Install beautifulsoup

-Install splash server at port 8050
+Install & run splash server at port 8050 (recommmend use docker to install, easiest way, make sure the splash running after close docker command windows and running before 9:00 everyday)

 Prepare a gmail account, remember to create application password! (don't use normal password because Google doesn't allow to send mail with normal password by email package)